Fact-checked by the CapitalLendingNews editorial team

 Are Graduates Leaving Free Money on the Table by Skipping Retirement?

-Skipping employer-sponsored retirement contributions in year one is one of the most financially damaging budgeting mistakes graduates can make — and one of the easiest to avoid.
+Skipping employer-sponsored retirement contributions in year one is one of the most financially damaging budgeting mistakes graduates can make, and one of the easiest to avoid.
 Many employers offer a 401(k) match, typically between 3% and 6% of salary, that is forfeited entirely when an employee does not contribute.

 For a graduate earning $55,000 per year, a 4% employer match equals $2,200 in free compensation annually.
 Over 30 years with average market returns, that single decision not to contribute is worth more than $200,000 in foregone compound growth, according to projections modeled on historical S&P 500 average returns of approximately 10% annually.

 The choice between a Roth 401(k) and a Traditional 401(k) also matters in year one, when tax brackets are typically at their lowest.
 Our comparison of Roth IRA vs. Traditional IRA options walks through which account structure saves more money depending on your income and timeline.
-The IRS sets the annual 401(k) contribution limit at $23,500 for 2025, but even contributing enough to capture the full employer match is a critical first step.
+The IRS sets the annual 401(k) contribution limit at $23,500 for 2025, but even contributing enough to capture the full employer match is the critical first step.

 Key Takeaway: Failing to claim an employer 401(k) match is a direct financial loss.
-A 4% match on a $55,000 salary equals $2,200 per year — money that compounds into $200,000+ over a career.
+A 4% match on a $55,000 salary equals $2,200 per year, money that compounds into $200,000+ over a career.
 The IRS sets the 2025 contribution limit at $23,500; contributing at least enough to capture the match is non-negotiable.

 Are Graduates Making Costly Tax Withholding Errors?